-Michelle Wu has been a voice for accessibility, transparency, and community engagement in city leadership.
+Michelle Wu has been a voice for Boston’s future through inclusion, innovation, and transparency.

 Growing up as the oldest of four children, Michelle saw through her immigrant parents’ eyes the invisible barriers – language, cultural, social, and economic — that families face.
 Through hard work and a great public school education, Michelle got a scholarship to study at Harvard College, where she fell in love with Boston.
 As a college student, she spent most of her free time volunteering in Boston’s Chinatown, taking the Red Line back and forth across the Charles River.
 After graduation, she moved to the North End and started working as a consultant in Boston’s Financial District.